Career In Sports: All You Need To Know To Help Your Child

 4. Does my child have to get a license or certification?

-Your child does not require a certificate for playing the game, but for other jobs, she might need several certifications based on where she is headed.
+Your child does not require a certificate for playing the game, but to apply for a job, she might need several certifications based on where she is headed.

 5. Can my child apply for a sports scholarship if he wants to pursue a career as an athlete or a sportsperson?